UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

 Reservation-Stations
 --------------------

-The relationships between reservation stations and the execution ports, which reservation stations map to which execution ports, are defined in this section.
+The relationships between reservation stations and the execution ports, i.e. which reservation stations map to which execution ports, are defined in this section.
 The configuration of each reservation station contains a size value, a dispatch rate value, and a set of port names, previously defined in the Ports section.

 The following structure must be adhered to when defining a reservation station: